cyclus/cycamore/README.rst

 University of Wisconsin - Madison are intended to be support innovative fuel cycle simulations with the Cyclus fuel cycle simulator.

+Cycamore require Cyclus.
+If you don't have installed Cyclus yet please checkout the `Cyclus website <http://fuelcycle.org/>`_ or the `Cyclus repository <https://github.com/cyclus/cyclus>`_.

 Third party modules can also be installed (or developed) with additional facilities.
 Please visit the Cyclus website for a list of contributed modules.